-After acquiring education from the IIT, where he learnt to work hard and perform as part of a team, he was transformed from a small town youngster to a confident and mature young man.
+After acquiring education from the IIT, where he learned to work hard and perform as part of a team, he was transformed from a small town youngster to a confident and mature young man.
 He also grasped the necessity of giving back to society, which is an essential aspect of his persona that hasn't changed over the years.

 Read this article further, to know about the journey of Nandan Nilekani, his biography, starting from his early life, education, his current state, and much more.

 |Education||St Joseph's High school Dharwad|